-For the financial year ended 31 December 2020 ("FY2020"), the Group recorded a revenue of \$\$286.9 million, a decrease of \$\$79.0 million or 21.6% compared to \$\$365.9 million for the previous corresponding financial year ended 31 December 2019 ("FY2019").
-The decrease in revenue was mainly due to the prolonged COVID-19 pandemic which adversely impacted the Group's operations.
+For the financial year ended 31 December 2021 ("FY2021"), the Group recorded a revenue of \$\$273.2 million, a decrease of \$\$13.8 million or 4.8% compared to \$\$287.0 million for the previous corresponding financial year ended 31 December 2020 ("FY2020").

-The Exhibitions, Thematic & Attractions division registered a revenue of \$\$148.5 million in FY2020, a decrease of \$\$23.2 million or 13.5% from \$\$171.7 million in FY2019.
-The decrease in revenue was mainly due to the cancellation and postponement of trade shows, conferences and events by clients and the temporary closure and restrictions of operations of the experiential attractions.
-Amid the pandemic, the Group's diversified capabilities have enabled it to secure government related COVID-19 projects which contributed to the division's revenue.
+The Exhibitions, Thematic & Attractions division registered a revenue of S\$108.8 million in FY2021, a decrease of S\$39.7 million or 26.7% from S\$148.5 million recorded in FY2020.
+The decrease in revenue was mainly due to the cancellation and postponement of physical trade shows, conferences and events by clients and the restriction of operations for experiential attractions, as the division continued to face headwinds due to international travel restrictions and strict capacity constraints.
+Amid the pandemic, the growing demand for hybrid digital/ virtual trade shows, conferences and events has enabled the division to secure some of these new projects.
+These, coupled with the division's continued work on government related COVID-19 projects and multiple thematic projects, have helped to partially offset the fall in revenue.

-The Retail & Corporate Interiors division recorded a revenue of \$\$119.9 million in FY2020, a decrease of \$\$49.9 million or 29.4% compared to \$\$169.8 million in FY2019.
-The division was impacted by significant disruption in its supply chain, including production activities from temporary closure of its own factories, and delays, disruptions and restrictions in the execution of projects due to the new health and safety precaution measures put in place.
+The Retail & Corporate Interiors division recorded a revenue of \$\$148.4 million in FY2021, an increase of \$\$28.5 million or 23.8% compared to \$\$119.9 million in FY2020.
+The division has remained agile and resilient during the ongoing challenges of delays, disruptions and restrictions to project execution, and managed to capture new opportunities that emerged, which contributed positively to its revenue.

-The Research & Design division achieved a revenue of \$\$15.0 million in FY2020, a decrease of \$\$2.3 million or 13.5% from \$\$17.3 million in FY2019.
-Although some projects were put on hold, the division continued to see numerous projects proceeding or completed as planned.
+The Research & Design division achieved a revenue of \$\$13.0 million in FY2021, a decrease of \$\$2.0 million or 13.6% from \$\$15.0 million recorded in FY2020.
+Although some projects were put on hold, the division continued to secure new projects and see numerous projects proceeding or completed as planned.

-The Alternative Marketing division registered a revenue of \$\$3.5 million in FY2020, a decrease of \$\$3.6 million or 50.7% compared to \$\$7.1 million in FY2019.
-The division was impacted by the decline in demand for brand activation events and projects following cancellations and postponement by clients.
+The Alternative Marketing division registered a revenue of \$\$2.9 million in FY2021, a decrease of \$\$0.6 million or 15.9% from \$\$3.5 million in FY2020.
+The division was impacted by the fall in demand for brand activation events and projects following cancellation and postponement by clients.